sanethabeykoon/automation-assignment/README.md

 1. Go to File > Import…
 2. Maven > Existing Maven Projects
-3. Browse the codebase and select the directory where the pom.xml is available
+3. Browse the checked out codebase and select the directory where the pom.xml is available
 4. Finish

 To execute the test: